Michigan State University

 78-82 semester hours (there is a 4 unit optional Thesis).

-March 15 by 5pm EST. Applications open mid-January.
-Interviews (by invitation only) will be held in May.
+Applications will open on January 3rd, 2018 and the deadline is March 9, 2018, by 5 pm EST. Interviews (by invitation only) will be held in May.

 Entire Program Cost of CRNA School at Michigan State U.